-Laksa, a very popular dish in South East Asia and am pretty certain in other parts of the world, is essentially a coconut curry soup with noodles often with chicken or shrimp, bean curd puffs, fish sticks and sometimes bean sprouts for extra crunch!
+Laksa, a very popular dish in South East Asia and am pretty certain in other parts of the world, is essentially a coconut curry soup with noodles often with chicken or shrimp, bean curd puffs, fish sticks, and sometimes bean sprouts for extra crunch!

 I cannot remember exactly when I tasted this truly flavorful soup.
 It was definitely more than 10 years ago as the last time I distinctly remember eating this was when my aunt in Australia brought us to a noodle house in Sydney just so we can taste it.

 For the Curry Laksa Paste

-3 cloves Garlic, peeled
+- 3 cloves Garlic, peeled

-2 Tablespoons freshly grated Ginger
+- 2 tablespoons freshly grated Ginger

-1 stalk Lemon Grass, finely chopped*
+- 1 stalk Lemon Grass, finely chopped

-20 pieces Cashew Nuts or Almonds
+- 20 pieces Cashew Nuts or Almonds

-1 1/2 Tablespoons Brown Sugar
+- 1 1/2 tablespoons brown Sugar

-2 teaspoons ground Turmeric
+- 2 teaspoons ground Turmeric

-1 teaspoon ground Cumin or Coriander
+- 1 teaspoon ground Coriander

 For the Soup

-2 Tablespoons Oil
+- 2 tablespoons Oil

-2 Cans Coconut Milk
+- 2 (14 oz) cans Coconut Milk

-Salt, to taste
+- Salt, to taste

-1 pack Bean Sprouts
+- 1 pack Bean sprouts

-- Pour in the coconut milk and bring to a boil.
-Simmer on low and then add the chicken pieces and the chicken broth.
-Cook for about 15 minutes or until the chicken is cooked and tender.
+- Pour in the coconut milk and chicken broth and bring to a boil.
+Add the chicken breasts and simmer on low for about 15 minutes or until the chicken is fully cooked and tender.